 Here’s when people start to struggle with a substance use disorder once they become physically and mentally dependent on the substance.
-At this stage, they take the substance daily, but they continuously increase their amounts to maintain their effects.
+They take the substance daily at this stage, but they continuously increase their amounts to maintain their effects.
 Most people will start to show symptoms of addiction, such as compulsive drug-seeking.
 Even when they try to stop, they experience severe withdrawal symptoms that cause them to go back to using them.

 Withdrawal symptoms from drugs and alcohol dependency can lead to anxiety, depression, insomnia, weight loss, and many other symptoms.
 Besides, when people experience withdrawal signs, they might retake a higher dose and risk overdose.

 The final and most detrimental stage is substance use disorder.
 Addiction is a chronic disease that’s also progressive; it just doesn’t happen overnight.
 At this point, everyone, including the new addict, is affected by drug abuse.
 Someone who struggles with a substance use disorder will simultaneously suffer behavioral health problems and mental health issues.

 As drugs and alcohol ravage the body and mind, it loses its ability to function healthily.
 People feel powerless, helpless and begin to isolate, which only exacerbates the issue and leads to the potential risk of overdose, suicide, and other mental illness.

 By this stage, people fail to fulfill responsibilities related to work, family, or school.
 They continue their substance abuse despite recognizing its adverse effects on their health and relationships, and they are physically and mentally submerged in their addiction.

 Escaping the Five Stages of Addiction